jsolly/awesome-django-blog/README.md

 - User profile with avatar (automatic sizing and compression using Pillow)
 - Ckeditor 5 for authoring blog posts (also includes spell check, code snippets, character counter, and more!)
+- Add comments to blog posts for greater engagement
 - Slugified URLs for more readable links
 - Open Graph protocol compliant social media sharing for beautiful share cards (LinkedIn, Twitter, Facebook, Instagram, Reddit, etc)
 - Smart and powerful Global search so you can find any blog post with a keyword search.